ryelle/wordpress-query-components/query-posts/README.md

 Query Posts
 ===========

-Query Posts is a React component used in managing the fetching of posts queries.
+Query Posts is a React component used in managing the fetching of posts queries, or single posts by the post slug.

 ## Usage